Growing Seeds Program

 Get Growing

-Here’s what you need to know: An annual call for applications will take place starting August 1 with an application deadline of September 30.
+An annual call for applications takes place starting August 1 with an application deadline of September 30.
 Applicants will fill out a form that will be available during the call window.
-Recipients will be selected and notified by November 1.
+Recipients will be selected and notified by November 1Funds will be distributed in the first quarter of the following year.

-Any ALA chapter or individual member in good standing actively developing an inclusive, formalized project or initiative that is representative of the Foundation’s mission may apply to receive seed money to launch the initiative.
+Any ALA chapter or individual member in good standing who is actively developing an inclusive, formalized project or initiative that is representative of the Foundation’s mission may apply to receive seed money to launch the initiative.

+Initiatives may not duplicate other programs currently offered through ALA.
 Seed money awarded will not exceed $1,000 and may be less contingent upon the number of applications received and approved for funding.

 Application Requirements